 In Part 3, you describe exactly what you're proposing, what it will cost, and how it will benefit your potential clients, investors, or the community or market in general.
 Remember that this section is still not about why you are the best pick, but about how your ideas, products, or services can benefit the proposal reader's organization.
 The topics you include here will depend on exactly what you're proposing to do.

 You might need topic pages for Environmental issues, Equipment, Safety, Regulations, Training, Transportation, Security, or Marketing, just to name a few.
 Include details and costs of what you're offering, topics like Products, Services Offered, Price List, Cost of Goods, Benefits, and so forth.
-This is where Proposal Kit shines with a topic library of over 1250+ pre-designed chapters for discussing just about anything needed for any type of proposal, no matter how specialized it needs to be.
+This is where Proposal Kit shines with an extensive content library of pre-designed chapters for discussing just about anything needed for any type of proposal, no matter how specialized it needs to be.

 If you are proposing a research project there are many topics included for outlining both field work and laboratory work, data analysis, costs and budgets, recommendations, evaluation, and so on.